vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 Fortunately, even without installing any in-browser runtime environments, web browsers themselves are becoming more capable computing platforms _out-of-the-box_.
-A few years back, developing for web browser used to be a very unpleasant experience.
+A few years back, developing for web browsers used to be a very unpleasant experience.
 There was no standardized support for different functionalities and it was common for applications to work in one web browser and not another.
 Modern web browsers have begun to change that experience.
 Now, we can safely expect most web browsers to support web standards such as HTML, CSS, SVG and JavaScript consistently.
 More importantly, we can expect that the applications we write will work gracefully on all web browsers.
-It is feasible now to do this without a dedicated team of developers testing on multiple versions of web browsers on multiple versions of operating systems.
+It is feasible to do this without a dedicated team of developers testing on multiple versions of web browsers on multiple versions of operating systems.
 Several teaching assistants with some programming experience should be able to easily create such auxiliary tools using a combination